Ramalama2/Voron-2-Mods/Mandalaroseworks/BedPan/README.md

 <details>
   <summary>
-    CREDITS: Midnite3DP, Mandalaroseworks & all the great people we have in our community :-)
+    CREDITS: Midnite3DP, Mandalaroseworks & all the great people we have in our community :-)<br>
   </summary>
 * Midnite3DP: <a href="https://github.com/Midnite3DP/voron-bedpan">Original Bedpan</a>, Thank you very much for the Idea!!!
 It's basically his work just with a lot modifications, cableholder and a new bucket :-)<br>
 * Mandalaroseworks: Thanks guys for making that amazing Kinematic Mount!
 Without you, this won't be possible!<br>